hashicorp/terraform-provider-aws/docs/contributing/naming.md

 5. Avoid useless names like `helper`.
 These names convey zero information.
 Everything in the AWS Provider is helping something or someone do something so the name `helper` doesn't narrow down the purpose of the package within the codebase.
 6. Use a name that is not too narrow or too broad as Go packages should not be too big or too small.
 Tiny packages can be combined using a broader name encompassing both.
 For example, `verify` is a good name because it tells you _what_ the package does and allows a broad set of validation, comparison, and checking functionality.

+## Resources and Data Sources

+When creating a new resource or data source, it is important to get names right.
+Once practitioners rely on names, we can only change them through breaking changes.
+If you are unsure about what to call a resource or data source, discuss it with the community and maintainers.

+### Rule

+1. Follow the [AWS SDK for Go v2](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2).
+Almost always, the API operations make determining the name simple.
+For example, the [Amazon CloudWatch Evidently](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/evidently) service includes `CreateExperiment`, `GetExperiment`, `UpdateExperiment`, and `DeleteExperiment`.
+Thus, the resource (or data source) name is "Experiment."
+2. Give a resource its Terraform configuration (i.e., HCL) name (e.g., `aws_imagebuilder_image_pipeline`) by joining these three parts with underscores:
+    * `aws` prefix
+    * [Service identifier](#service-identifier) (service identifiers do not include underscores), all lower case (e.g., `imagebuilder`)
+    * Resource (or data source) name in snake case (spaces replaced with underscores, if any), all lower case (e.g., `image_pipeline`)
+3. Name the main resource function `Resource<ResourceName>()`, with the resource name in [MixedCaps](#mixedcaps).
+Do not include the service name or identifier.
+For example, define `ResourceImagePipeline()` in a file called `internal/service/imagebuilder/image_pipeline.go`.
+4. Similarly, name the main data source function `DataSource<ResourceName>()`, with the data source name in [MixedCaps](#mixedcaps).
+Do not include the service name or identifier.
+For example, define `DataSourceImagePipeline()` in a file called `internal/service/imagebuilder/image_pipeline_data_source.go`.

 ## Files

 File names should follow Go and Markdown conventions with these additional points.